Recording Item Donations

 Non-cash deductions over $500

-If your deduction for non-cash contributions is more than $500 (including groups of similar items), you generally must file Form 8283 Section A. You should also keep records of how and when you acquired the item and your cost or other basis.
+If your total deduction for non-cash contributions is more than $500, you must file Form 8283.
+Many item donations at this level are reported in Section A. You should also keep records of how and when you acquired the item and your cost or other basis.

 Non-cash deductions over $5,000

-If your deduction for an item or group of similar items is more than $5,000, you generally must obtain a qualified appraisal and file Form 8283 Section B (with the charity’s signature).
+If your deduction for an item or group of similar items is more than $5,000, you generally must obtain a qualified appraisal and file Form 8283 Section B (with the charity's signature), unless an exception applies.

 Clothing or household items not in good used condition